dhes/ColonoscopyPolyp/input/pagecontent/index.md

 - Reference]
 - SimpleQuantity

 This implementation guide defines a set of FHIR profiles needed to construct the data model.
-Each of these is based on a Parent which is a native FHIR resource.
+Each of these is based on a Parent which is a FHIR resource.
 Each of these profiles is prefixed with cp to indicate that it is a Colonoscopy Polyp profile.
 Here is the list:

 - cpPatient
 - cpProcedure